Connect with us

 1. The advance-fee loan.

-They offer you a scholarship loan at unusually low interest, demanding that you pay a certain amount of money before you can receive the Scholarship.
-After paying the scholarship you were promised never comes to reality, you keep waiting until you realize it was nothing but a scam.
+They offer you a scholarship loan at shallow interest, demanding that you pay a certain amount before receiving the Scholarship.
+After paying the money, the scholarship you were promised never comes to reality.
+You keep waiting until you realize it is nothing but a scam.

 Legitimate scholarships collect their charge fee from the money they give out.
 They won’t request an advanced payment or levy you.
-If you are not given a loan by a well-known bank, know it’s a scam.
+If a well-known bank does not give you a loan, know it’s a scam.
 You can also consult the bank for confirmation.

 2. The scholarship prize.

-This particular one sends you a message that you have received a scholarship but you have to pay a disbursement fee before you can be given the money.
-Most times you might not even apply for it, so if you receive a scholarship with such claims be careful and don’t respond immediately.
+This particular one sends you a message that you have received a scholarship, but you have to pay a disbursement fee before being given the money.
+Most of the time, you might not even apply for it, so if you receive a scholarship with such claims, be careful and don’t respond immediately.

 You will be asked to send a disbursement fee in return, after sending it when you try to cash the money the cheque bounces back.